Kate A. Shaw: Scholarship

-Shaw is a prolific legal scholar and her work has appeared in law journals such as Cornell Law Review, Columbia Law Review, Michigan Law Review, Georgetown Law Journal, Texas Law Review, and Northwestern University Law Review.
+Shaw is a prolific legal scholar and her work has appeared in law journals such as the Cornell Law Review, Columbia Law Review, Michigan Law Review, Georgetown Law Journal, Texas Law Review, and Northwestern University Law Review.

-In a recent article, Shaw criticized the United States Electoral College for its distorting effects on democracy, laid out possible reforms, and argued for its abolishment.
+In a 2022 article, Shaw criticized the United States Electoral College for its distorting effects on democracy, laid out possible reforms, and argued for its abolition.
 In other commentary, Shaw has argued that the January 6 riots would not have taken place in the absence of the Electoral College.

 Shaw has also written about gender and reproductive rights.
 She recently co-edited a book about judicial decisions on reproductive rights, including cases related to pregnancy, abortion and forced sterilization.
 Among other subjects, she has also written about felony disenfranchisement in Florida and campaign finance disclosure.

 Personal life

-Shaw met Chris Hayes, now a reporter at MSNBC, when they were both undergraduates at Brown University, and they married in 2007.
+Shaw met Chris Hayes, now a television host at MSNBC, when they were both undergraduates at Brown University.
+They married in 2007.
 Shaw and Hayes lived in Washington, D.C., before moving to New York City, where All In with Chris Hayes is produced.
 They have three children.

 Her father is veteran Chicago reporter Andy Shaw, who also worked for ABC News.